Car Axle Repair Cost

 - On rear-wheel-drive or all-wheel-drive vehicles, the same principle applies, but it’s usually the axle seals that fail and begin to leak fluid.

-In addition to these mechanical failures, axles can also break from hitting potholes or larger accidents.
+In addition to these failures, axles can also break from hitting potholes or larger accidents.

 Do extended car warranties cover axles?

-Extended warranties can cover axles, but they don’t always.
-Extended warranties generally cover axles if the part fails on its own or if you have specific coverage that allows for wear-and-tear items.
+Extended warranties cover axles if they fail on their own.
 However, if the axle fails due to negligence, poor maintenance or an accident, almost no warranty will cover you.